 Emotional isolation is a complex set of feelings and actions.
 It’s that sense of loneliness, or of not belonging, that we get when we feel ignored, invisible, or like we don’t matter.

-Our isolation can make us feel as though we’re unimportant to everyone and that we matter to no-one, sometimes not even to ourselves.
+Isolating ourselves can make us feel as though we’re unimportant to everyone and that we matter to no one, sometimes not even to ourselves.

 What leads to isolation?